LCC27 Gas Bottle: New Gas Bottle Connection – LCC27 Adaptor

 You should always do a soapy water leak test after every POL fitting reconnection.

-Gas Connection Seal – POL Gas Fitting (POL fitting)
+Gas Connection Seal on a POL Gas Fitting

-The POL gas fitting (POL fitting) was originally designed as a metal-to-metal compression seal.
+The POL gas bottle connections were originally designed as a metal-to-metal compression seal.

 Pigtails still use metal-to metal-connections.

-However, some BBQ POL fittings are now manufactured with rubber O-rings to further improve the seal.
+However, some BBQ POL gas fittings are now manufactured with rubber O-rings because they further improve the seal.

 The downside is that these can become damaged or deteriorate over time so they should be checked regularly.